wisdomjomo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the current directory contents in a long format
+Display current directory contents in a long format